Yucca filamentosa (YUK-uh fil-uh-men-TOH-suh) is a flowering, evergreen shrub from the family Asparagaceae.

 A specimen plant can take a long time to bloom during its first attempt, sometimes going up to three years without a bloom.

 However, when it does, it usually occurs during the summer months through the fall.

 Light & Temperature

-If planting indoors, a west facing window is best as too much sun exposure such as in a south facing might dry it out.
+If planting yucca plant indoor, a west facing window is best as too much sun exposure such as in a south facing might dry it out.

 It bodes best in temperatures ranging from 65° – 75° degrees Fahrenheit.